christianramos10/christianramos10/README.md

 - 👀 I’m interested in Full Stack Development.
 - 🌱 I’m currently learning Computer Science.
 - 💞️ I’m looking to collaborate on anywhere I can help.
-- Courses: Introduction to Programming, Object-Oriented Programming, Data Structures, Web Development, Introduction to Databases, Web Development with Databases, and Data Structures.
+- Courses: Introduction to Programming, Object-Oriented Programming, Data Structures, Web Development, Introduction to Databases, Web Development with Databases, and Software Engineering and Computer Architecture.
 - 📫 How to reach me:
     linkedin: https://www.linkedin.com/in/christian-ramos-055a401bb/
 <!---